 Marine Grade Flotation: Each barrier is equipped with a marine grade flotation that has been installed into the top portion of the barrier.
 This flotation varies in size (6", 8", 10" or 12").
 The size of the flotation device is dependent on the depth of curtain on your unit.

 Fabric: The typical fabric used for these barriers is a reinforced PVC.
 Turbidity barriers are usually constructed with impermeable materials that prevent silt from flowing through, but permeable filter panels can be accomodated to allow water flow through the barrier.
-Permeable filter panels can be used on barriers that contain a long skirt or are in high flow areas to help relieve pressure on the unit.
+Permeable Silt Curtains have filter panels can be used on barriers that contain a long skirt or are in high flow areas to help relieve pressure on the unit.

 Bottom Chain: In order to effectively control the turbidity in your area, these barriers are designed with a bottom steel ballast chain that helps keep the barrier vertical.
 Although the chain helps keep the curtain in place, anchoring is essential to maintain correct positioning for control under the surface.